luigicallero/checkpoint-nft/README.md

 - **OpenSea Compatible**: Follows OpenSea metadata standards for optimal marketplace integration
 - **Animated GIF Support**: Displays checkpoint achievements with animated graphics

+## Value Descriptions

+- **World Name**: The name of the game world where the checkpoint is located.
+Useful for identifying the specific environment or universe in which progress was made.
+- **Level Number**: Indicates the exact level within the game where the checkpoint was created.
+- **Level Percentage**: Tracks how far the player has progressed within a specific level, represented as a percentage.
+- **Score**: The player's accumulated points at the time the checkpoint was minted or updated.
+- **Health**: The player's remaining health value when the checkpoint was saved.
+- **Souls**: Represents the total number of lives the player has left.
+Like in Mario Bros, losing all your lives forces you to start over.
+- **Weapons**: A record of the player's equipped or collected weapons at the checkpoint.
+- **Time Played**: The total amount of time the player has spent in the game up to this checkpoint.
+- **Kills**: The number of enemies defeated by the player at the time of the checkpoint.
+- **Boosters**: Active or unlocked bonuses that enhance the player's abilities or performance.

 ## Technical Stack

 - Solidity ^0.8.13